CIDRAM/CIDRAM/_docs/readme.ru.md

 A simplified form of YAML markup may be used in signature files for the purpose of defining behaviours and settings specific to individual signature sections.
 This may be useful if you want the value of your configuration directives to differ on the basis of individual signatures and signature sections (for example; if you want to supply an email address for support tickets for any users blocked by one particular signature, but don't want to supply an email address for support tickets for users blocked by any other signatures; if you want some specific signatures to trigger a page redirect; if you want to mark a signature section for use with reCAPTCHA; if you want to log blocked access attempts to separate files on the basis of individual signatures and/or signature sections).

-Use of YAML markup in the signature files is entirely optional (ie, you may use it if you wish to do so, but you are not required to do so), and is able to leverage most (but not all) configuration directives.
+Use of YAML markup in the signature files is entirely optional (то есть, you may use it if you wish to do so, but you are not required to do so), and is able to leverage most (but not all) configuration directives.

 Заметка: YAML markup implementation in CIDRAM is very simplistic and very limited; It is intended to fulfill requirements specific to CIDRAM in a manner that has the familiarity of YAML markup, but neither follows nor complies with official specifications (and therefore won't behave in the same way as more thorough implementations elsewhere, and may not be appropriate for other projects elsewhere).